GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 {
   "errors": [
     {
-      "message": "Header \"X-Github-Access-Token\" has not been provided", "locations": [
+      "message": "Header 'X-Github-Access-Token' has not been provided", "locations": [
         {
           "line": 18,